Stacks-Pakistan/QuizApp/README.md

 # Quiz App Smart Contract

-Smart Contract written in the Clarity Language (The official language for Stacks Ecosystem) for the Quiz App
+Smart Contract written in Clarity Language for a Quiz App

 ## DEPENDENCIES